-Johnny-jump-up flowers are very small, violet-shaped, washed-out blue or violet, with a very light yellow or white center.
+Johnny-jump-up is a winter-annual violet with a slender, vertical taproot.
+The small, flat-faced, pansy-like flowers are a washed-out blue or violet with a very light yellow or white center.
+Dark purple lines mark the petals.
 Plants growing on acid soils seem to have more intense coloration.
 Blooms March–May.
-Leaves to ¾ inch long, rounded, irregularly scalloped.
+Leaves are rounded, irregularly scalloped, to ¾ inch long.
 At the base of each leaf is a large stipule (leaflike appendage) deeply lobed like the spread tail of a bird.

 Height: to about 3 inches.

 Common south of the Missouri River; scattered farther north.

 Occurs in glades, disturbed margins of loess hill prairies, ledges and tops of bluffs, savannas, openings of bottomland and upland forests, and banks of streams, rivers, and spring branches; also in old fields, pastures, fallow fields, margins of crop fields, gardens, lawns, railroads, roadsides, and open, disturbed areas.
 This is not our largest violet, but it's one of the most common and widespread.

 Apparently a native of Missouri and North America.
 In the past, many researchers thought this species had been introduced to our continent from the Old World many years ago.
 It has many similarities to nonnative/Eurasian violet species.

 For a long time, botanists have investigated this plant's relationship to the other violets in North America.
 As their understandings have changed, so has the scientific name.
 Thus in other references you may find it referred to as Viola rafinesquii and Viola kitaibeliana var. rafinesquii.